-In this paper, firstly, we use seven abstract services with control flow of a more complex scenario.
+To demonstrate the efficiency of our method, a real scenario has been assumed.
+In this scenario, firstly, we use seven abstract services with a simple sequential control flow.
 Among these services, there are different numbers of concrete service candidates with different QoS attributes, such as service cost, service response time, service availability and service reliability.
-In our example, the number of concrete services corresponding to the abstract services is two, three, five, two, five, five and eight respectively.
-The QoS attributes of some concrete services are illustrated in Table 1.
+In our example, the number of concrete services is two, three, five, two, five, five and eight respectively.
+The QoS attributes of concrete services are illustrated in Table 5.1, while Fig 5.1 represents the complete search space.